SungardAS/condensation/README.md

 ## Summary

-Condensations is a [gulp](http://gulpjs.com) task generator that will compile and deploy [Handlebars.js](http://http://handlebarsjs.com/) templates with static assets as a packaged CloudFormation distribution.
+Condensation is a [gulp](http://gulpjs.com) task generator that will compile, package and upload [Handlebars.js](http://http://handlebarsjs.com/) templates with static assets for use with AWS CloudFormation.

 ## Why?